iqrf/iqrf-gateway-daemon/src/Documents/02-Design/DbFeature.md

 All enumeration phases are done in a standalone thread at the background.

+When a node is unbonded its MID is kept in DB as it can holds associated metada.
+It is so called orphaned MID.
+There is dedicated API to handle this situation.

 #### Check enum
 The phase collects bonded MIDs from [C] EEEPROM and compares with stored DB MIDs.
 If there are differences or some nodes were not enumerated yet the next phases continue.